catalyst/catalystcloud-orchestration/hot/ubuntu-14.04/kubernetes/README.md

 $ ssh-add /path/to/<your-key-pair>.pem
 ```

-Following this, will need to set the Open Stack environment (even if you have already done this, do it again as ssh-agent bash has reset ENV).
+Following this, you will need to set the Open Stack environment (even if you have already done this, do it again as ssh-agent bash has reset ENV).
 Re-source the rc file eg:
 ```
 $ . /path/to/rc/file/your-tenant-openrc.sh
 ```